 Registered Drama Therapist #555 / Board Certified Trainer #142

-Aileen is a member of the North American Drama Therapy Association (NADTA) (www.nadta.org).
-As a Board Certified Trainer in drama therapy, she is qualified to organize/conduct academic courses, train/supervise the education of Alternative Route Trainees and guide/mentor the development of new drama therapists from learning the fundamentals of drama therapy to assuming a professional identity through their training towards their RDT (Registered Drama Therapist) certification.
-Aileen has been the director of Theatre for Change at the Drama Therapy Program department at California Institute of Integral Studies (CIIS) directing social justice theater and continues to direct Self-Revelatory Performances.
+Aileen is a Registered Drama Therapist (RDT) through the North American Drama Therapy Association (NADTA) and a Board Certified Trainer (BCT) in drama therapy.
+This makes her qualified to organize/conduct academic courses, train/supervise the education of Alternative Route Trainees and guide/mentor the development of new drama therapists from learning the fundamentals of drama therapy to assuming a professional identity through their training towards their RDT certification.
+Aileen has been the director of Theatre for Change (social justice theater) and many Self-Revelatory Performances in the Drama Therapy Program department at California Institute of Integral Studies (CIIS) in San Francisco, CA.

 Developmental Transformations (DvT) Practitioner #49

 Developmental Transformations (DvT) involves the continuous transformation of embodied encounters in a playspace.
-Aileen is a Level 1 training advisor of the iWest Institute in San Francisco. (http://primediscrepancy.wixsite.com/dvt40)
+Aileen is a past co-director and trainer at the iWest Institute in San Francisco.

 Aileen has a wide experience working with both adolescent and adult individuals, groups, and families in residential, partial hospitalization, intensive outpatient, and outpatient treatment programs for eating disorders and co-occuring disorders all around the Bay Area and Southern California.
-She has been the Program Director at Center for Discovery in Menlo Park, a residential treatment program for children, adolescents, and teens ages 10 to 19 with eating disorders.
-Aileen is a member of the National Eating Disorders Association (NEDA).
-Aileen is a Certified Eating Disorder Specialist through the International Association of Eating Disorder Professionals (iaedp) and has provided in-service trainings, consultation and outreach on eating disorders for the following sites: Living Arts Counseling Center, Epiphany Center, UCSF Trauma Recovery Center, Korea Daily Times, and the Process Therapy Institute.
-Aileen currently works as a Mental Health Specialist at the Sutter Health: Alta Bates Summit Medical Center (Herrick Campus) on the Adolescent Inpatient Psychiatric Unit (Eating Disorder & General Psych) and as a Per Diem Psychotherapist at the Adult Outpatient Eating Disorder Partial Hospitalization and Intensive Outpatient Program.
+She has been the Program Director at Center for Discovery, a residential treatment program for children, adolescents, and teens ages 10 to 19 with eating disorders.
+Aileen is a past member of the National Eating Disorders Association (NEDA).
+Aileen is a Certified Eating Disorder Specialist through the International Association of Eating Disorder Professionals (iaedp) and has provided in-service trainings and consultation for the following sites: Living Arts Counseling Center, Epiphany Center, UCSF Trauma Recovery Center, Korea Daily Times, and the Process Therapy Institute.
+Aileen most currently worked as a Mental Health Specialist and Group Psychotherapist at the Sutter Health: Alta Bates Summit Medical Center (Herrick Campus) on the Adolescent Inpatient Psychiatric Unit (Eating Disorder & General Psych) and Adult Outpatient Eating Disorder Partial Hospitalization and Intensive Outpatient Program.